fncbook/fnc/appendix/glossary.md

 : Formula using information over more than a single time step to advance the solution. (@definition-multistep)

 Neumann condition
-: Boundary condition specifying the derivative of the solution. (@section-bvp-tpbvp)
+: Boundary condition specifying the derivative of the solution. (@definition-bctypes)

 Newton's method
-: Rootfinding iteration that uses the linearization of the given function in order to define the next root approximation. (@section-nonlineqn-newton)
+: Rootfinding iteration that uses the linearization of the given function in order to define the next root approximation. (@definition-newtonsmethod)

 nodes
-: Values of the independent variable where an interpolant's values are prescribed. (@section-localapprox-interpolation)
+: Values of the independent variable where an interpolant's values are prescribed. (@definition-interpolation)

 nonlinear least-squares problem
-: Minimization of the 2-norm of the residual of a function that depends nonlinearly on a vector. (@section-nonlineqn-nlsq)
+: Minimization of the 2-norm of the residual of a function that depends nonlinearly on a vector. (@definition-nlsq)

 norm
 : Means of defining the magnitude of a vector or matrix. (@definition-vectornorms, @definition-frobenius, @definition-inducednorm)

 normal matrix
-: Matrix that has a {term}`unitary matrix` of eigenvectors in an {term}`eigenvalue decomposition`. (@section-matrixanaly-evd)
+: Matrix that has a {term}`unitary matrix` of eigenvectors in an {term}`eigenvalue decomposition`. (@definition-normalmatrix)

 normal equations
 : Square linear system equivalent to the linear least-squares problem. (@definition-normaleqns)

-numerical integration
+numerical integration formula
-: Estimation of a definite integral by combining values of the integrand, rather than by finding an antiderivative. (@section-localapprox-integration)
+: Estimation of a definite integral by combining values of the integrand, rather than by finding an antiderivative. (@definition-integrationformula)

 one-step IVP method
-: IVP solver that uses information from just one time level to advance to the next. (@section-ivp-euler)
+: IVP solver that uses information from just one time level to advance to the next. (@definition-ivponestep)

 ONC matrix
 : Matrix whose columns are orthonormal vectors.
 (This term is peculiar to this book.) (@definition-onc)

 order of accuracy
-: Leading power of the truncation error as a function of a discretization size parameter. (@section-localapprox-fd-converge, @section-localapprox-integration, @section-ivp-euler, @section-ivp-multistep)
+: Leading power of the truncation error as a function of a discretization size parameter. (@definition-algebraicconvergence, @definition-orderfd, @definition-truncationint, @definition-orderonestep, @definition-multisteplte)

 orthogonal vectors
 : Nonzero vectors that have an inner product of zero. (@definition-orthogonalvectors)